-There are two simple ways to purchase a fishing license in Michigan:
+There are three simple ways to purchase a fishing license in Michigan:

-1. Visit a local license retailer or DNR Customer Service Center and make a purchase in person.
+1. Visit a local license retailer or DNR Operations Service Center and make a purchase in person.

 2. Use the E-License system to buy a license online 24 hours a day, seven days a week.
-Just visit www.mdnr-elicense.com on a computer, smartphone or tablet to get started.
+Just visit www.mdnrelicense.com to get started.

-For more information on fishing in Michigan, visit michigan.gov/fishing.
+For more information on fishing in Michigan, visit www.michigan.gov/fishing.